 These financial statements have been prepared in accordance with Canadian accounting standards for not-for-profit organizations and are in accordance with Canadian generally accepted accounting principles.
-These financial statements include the operations of a branch office located in Pakistan.
+The organization previously operated an office located in Pakistan.
+The operations of the Pakistan office ceased in 2020 however the organization still owns tangible capital assets in that country which are being used by other NGOs.